castlecole/MMDAgentAlexaST/MMDAgentTutorial.ReadME.md

     - True - black border created around model.
     - False - No border.

-If enabled use 'e'(increase) or Shift+'e'(decrease) size of border, Size of border(If enabled can also be set via setting below)
+If enabled use 'e'(increase) or Shift+'e'(decrease) size of border.
+Size of border (If enabled) can also be set via the carton_edge_width setting below.

 ### use_mmd_like_cartoon=##